Abdoul2146/TaskManager/README.md

 - Use the search bar to filter tasks.
 - Tap the sun/moon icon to toggle dark/light mode (your choice is saved).

-## Code Quality

-- Clean, readable code with consistent naming conventions.
-- Business logic is separated from UI components.
-- Error handling and loading states are implemented.
-- Comments are provided for complex logic.

 ## Dependencies

 - [Flutter](https://flutter.dev/)